SNodeC/snode.c/docs/logging/root-semantic-cli-integration-report.md

 ## CLI11 validator/transform decision for root `--log-level`

 The old integer-only `CLI::Range(0, 6)` validator was replaced with a CLI11-compatible validator/transform that accepts numeric and named levels and normalizes the option value back to the legacy numeric representation.
 The reusable parsing entry point is declared in `utils::config::parseLogLevel`, making the same mapping available to the mandatory PR G.2 instance-level shorthand.
-Repeatable key/value semantic options also normalize space-separated CLI input such as `--log-component-level core.mux=debug` into the CLI11-safe `--log-component-level=core.mux=debug` form before parsing, so the documented command-line form remains accepted while config/command-line rendering continues to use CLI11's existing escaping.
+The supported documented semantic override form is `--log-*-level=key=level`; the framework does not rewrite `argv` before CLI11 parsing.

 ## New root semantic options

 The root command now exposes repeatable semantic policy overrides:

-- `--log-origin-level origin=level` for `framework` and `application` origins.
+- `--log-origin-level=origin=level` for `framework` and `application` origins.
-- `--log-boundary-level boundary=level` for `application`, `configuration`, `instance`, `connection`, `context`, and `system` boundaries.
+- `--log-boundary-level=boundary=level` for `application`, `configuration`, `instance`, `connection`, `context`, and `system` boundaries.
-- `--log-component-level component=level` for named component overrides.
+- `--log-component-level=component=level` for named component overrides.
-- `--log-instance-level instance=level` for named instance overrides.
+- `--log-instance-level=instance=level` for named instance overrides.

 Component and instance keys must be non-empty.
-Invalid `key=level` syntax, unknown levels, unknown origins, and unknown boundaries are rejected by CLI11 validation and by the reusable parser helpers.
+Comma-separated `key=level` lists are supported, for example `--log-component-level=core.mux=debug,core.xyz=info`, and repeated options are supported.
+Comma-separated and repeated forms may be combined; duplicate keys are applied in order, so the last duplicate wins.
+Invalid `key=level` syntax, empty list items, unknown levels, unknown origins, and unknown boundaries are rejected by CLI11 validation and by the reusable parser helpers.

 ## Output format option